Spatial Match Tool

 Connect a Browse tool to each output anchor to view results.

 - M anchors: Matched records that come from this stream are Target records whose object has a match from the Universe stream.
 The Universe object and selected fields are joined to the Target Record.
+A Target record may come out of the matched side any number of times, depending on how many Universe objects are matched.

 - U anchors: Unmatched records that come from this stream are Target records whose object that had no match from the Universe stream.